 - Being free of burdensome debt

 This table shows three milestones to help you build emergency savings, save for retirement and reduce debt.
 Milestone 1 (building a foundation) suggests saving $500 to one month’s worth of expenses, taking advantage of an employer match for a health savings account and retirement plan, and reducing any debt with a nondeductible interest rate above 8%.
-Milestone 2 (gaining stability) suggests saving one and a half to two months’ worth of expenses, investing 10% to 15% of your gross income (including employer match) for retirement, and reduce your debt-to-income ratio to less than 35% with a mortgage or less than 20% without one, by paying down your highest after-tax interest rate first.
-Milestone 3 (optimal state) suggests saving three to six months’ worth of expenses, investing the amount necessary to get yourself on track for your retirement goal, and considering paying off any debt that causes you stress.
+Milestone 2 (gaining stability) suggests saving one and a half to two months’ worth of expenses, investing 10% to 15% of your gross income (including employer match) for retirement, and reducing your debt-to-income ratio to less than 35% with a mortgage or less than 20% without one, by paying down your highest after-tax interest rate first.
+Milestone 3 (optimal state) suggests saving three to six months’ worth of expenses, investing the amount necessary to get yourself on track for your retirement goal and considering paying off any debt that causes you stress.

 Know before you go